Hue to Hoi An Motorbike Tour with Hue Adventures

-I wish I could convey the extent of steepness with photos.
+I wish I could convey the steepness with photos.

 We continued exploring the mountains and its various religious buildings.

-Most of the architecture was vibrant and intricate and was simply amazing.
+Most of the architecture was vibrant and intricate and simply amazing.

 Before I even delve into how good or bad the experience was, I have to, have to, have to emphasize to you to wear long pants.
 I received an irrevocable sun tan/burn from wearing shorts and went around looking like I wore thigh-high leggings for months.

-Putting aside that horrible tan, I think the motorbike tour was a great, cost AND time-effective way to travel from Hue to Hoi An.
-Sure you could cover the distance at a lower cost, but paying USD50 per person to cover a significant number of attractions and locations along the way and not having to plan them was really bang for buck.
+Putting aside that horrible tan, I think the Hue to Hoi An motorbike tour by Hue Adventures was a great, cost- AND time-effective way to travel from city to city.
+Sure you could cover the distance at a lower cost, but paying USD50 per person to cover a significant number of attractions and locations along the way and not having to plan them was really bang for the buck.
 It was a major plus point that I enjoyed all the places they brought us to and there was no hard-sell stopovers.
 Plus entrance tickets were all covered.
 Plus again, prices seem to have lowered now with Hue Adventures.

 Ending this post with an interesting tidbit: Vietnamese actually dry their rice on roads.
 So always wash your rice cleanly before you cook them! 👇